yegor256/blog/_drafts/assertions.md

 ---
 layout: post
-title: "Don't Use Java Assertions, Only Exceptions"
+title: "Don't Use Java Assertions; Stick With Exceptions Only"
 date: 2016-06-20
 place: Los Angeles, CA
 tags: java
 description: |
-  Assertions are an outdated and wrong feature in Java (and some other languages), which I would not recommend to use.
+  Assertions are an outdated and flawed feature in Java (and some other languages) that I would not recommend you use.
 keywords:
   - assertions or exceptions
   - assertion or exception